Goals: How to Keep Your New Year’s Resolution Like a Pro

 - Throw away all expired medicines from the medicine cabinet.

 - Throw away all expired foods from the refrigerator.
+Use this kitchen organization printable as a handy cleaning checklist!

 - Discard all of the unimportant receipts cluttering your wallet.
 Let’s face it; you can’t return the Starbucks latte, so why hang onto the receipt?